ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d2 - d - CSS - Flexbox.md

 Notes:
   - You will need to create html + css
-  - Focus on the distribution of the elements (main goal is to practice flexbox; do not worry about details of the design like the font, colors, etc.)
+  - Focus on the distribution of the elements (main goal is to practice flexbox & media queries; do not worry about details of the design like the font, colors, etc.)
   - For breakpoints, you can use 600px and 800px.

 Time: 25min.

 Solution (mobile first): https://codepen.io/luisjunco/pen/gOdPERa

 Bonus: